 All BA students must meet the Bachelor of Arts degree requirements to graduate.
 Rather than declaring a specialization, students in the Arts Interdisciplinary Studies Program create a coherent, thematically-related program of their own design in addition to these degree requirements.

 BA disciplines and courses are classified into 3 categories; IDST students select one of these to be their primary category, and another for their secondary category.
-The four categories are
+The 3 categories are

 Humanities include topics such as:

 *Asian Studies (including ASIA and Asian Language courses) are considered to share the same course code under the same category.

 Disciplines in the Social Sciences include, but are not limited to: